prasad01dalavi/docker-cheat-sheet/README.md

 # Verify Installation:
 docker --version

+# User docker cmd without sudo
+sudo usermod -a -G docker <username>       # and then restart

 # Run first docker image (if not present then it is downloaded and run):
 sudo docker run hello-world